A Probabilistic Formulation of Offset Noise in Diffusion Models: Introduction

-In summary, the contributions of this study are as follows: \begin{itemize} \item We propose a diffusion model that derives a loss function similar to that of the offset noise model, with certain adjustments.
-The key difference between the two loss functions is that, in the proposed model, the additional noise is multiplied by time-dependent coefficients before being added to the standard normal noise. (\cref{thm:loss_proposed}) \item The proposed model generalizes conventional diffusion models by diffusing its inputs into Gaussian distributions with arbitrary mean structures, including the original zero-mean Gaussian distribution as a special case. (\cref{prop:fwd}) \item Because the proposed model is grounded in a well-defined probabilistic framework, in contrast to the offset noise model, it ensures theoretical compatibility with other methods for diffusion models.
-In particular, we discuss its integration with $v$-prediction~\cite{salimans2022progressive}. (\cref{sec:vpred}) \item We empirically demonstrate the superiority of the proposed model by using a synthetic dataset that simulates a scenario where image brightness is uniformly distributed from solid black and pure white.
-This scenario is shown to be less effectively modeled by conventional diffusion models, especially in high-dimensional data settings, whereas the proposed model successfully generates data that follows the true distribution. (\cref{sec:experiments}) \end{itemize}
+In summary, the contributions of this study are as follows: \begin{itemize} \item We construct a probabilistically consistent diffusion model with an auxiliary random variable~$\bm{\xi}$, whose ELBO yields a loss function structurally similar to that of the offset noise model.
+While the ELBO derivation follows the standard procedure once the model is specified, establishing such a model itself is nontrivial.
+The key difference between the two loss functions is that, in the proposed model, the additional noise is scaled by time-dependent coefficients before being added to the standard normal noise.
+(Proposition~\ref{prop:loss_proposed}) \item The proposed model generalizes conventional diffusion models by diffusing its inputs into Gaussian distributions with arbitrary mean structures, including the original zero-mean Gaussian distribution as a special case.
+(Proposition~\ref{prop:fwd}) \item Because the proposed model is grounded in a well-defined probabilistic framework, in contrast to the offset noise model, it ensures theoretical compatibility with other methods for diffusion models.
+In particular, we discuss its integration with $v$-prediction~\cite{salimans2022progressive}.
+(Section~\ref{sec:vpred}) \item We provide a mathematical analysis of the average-brightness statistic associated with extreme-brightness behavior.
+In the terminal regime, the standard diffusion model concentrates this statistic around zero, with standard deviation of order~$O(n^{-1/2})$, whereas in the proposed model it converges to a non-degenerate distribution determined by~$q(\bm{\xi})$.
+This explains why the proposed method is advantageous in high-dimensional settings.
+(Proposition~\ref{prop:brightness_stat}) \item We empirically demonstrate the superiority of the proposed model by using a synthetic dataset that simulates a scenario where image brightness is uniformly distributed from solid black and pure white.
+This scenario is shown to be less effectively modeled by conventional diffusion models, especially in high-dimensional data settings, whereas the proposed model successfully generates data that follows the true distribution.
+(Section~\ref{sec:experiments}) \end{itemize}